 When he’s a little bit country and she’s … well, not – how do you create a space they both love?
 With a mix of rustic elements, delicious textures and a touch of sparkle.
 Today’s urban cowboy client reveal is probably my favourite to date.
-The transformation is truly remarkable and this young couple was a dream to work with.
+The transformation is truly remarkable and this young couple were a dream to work with.

 Married for a couple of years, my clients purchased their first home with the intention of slowing updating it and making it their own.
 Built in 1961, there was understandably a lot of work to do.
 But water damage in the master bedroom quickly moved it to the top of the list of things to do.
 I knew the water damage restoration cost is very expensive if you don’t get it looked at as soon as possible so it needed to be our priority.
 I’ve had very bad experiences in the past when clients have postponed and delayed repir work to water damaged areas and it ended up costing them even more.
 Before any of the work could start, the water damage had to be fixed – it is best to get a specialist company like ServiceMaster Restoration by Zaba (https://www.servicemasterbyzaba.com) to solve this.
 Once this is done, the room is ready to be redesigned!

 I usually adore the character of the older homes and do my best to maintain and enhance it as much as I can.
 But touches from the 70s, like yellow paint, plaid wallpaper in the bathroom and green shag carpet, I’m happy to say good bye to.